Digital Currency (DC)

 - autonomy of a respective central bank's monetary policy.

 How acceptable or unacceptable such trade-offs would be depends on the interests involved.
 A central bank has control just over its own money, not, however, over bankmoney.
-But if the market is demanding the substitution of digital currency for bankmoney and the central bank accommodates rather than deters that demand, and be it through unconventional measures of quantitative easing, the central bank will over time achieve what it ought to achieve: control over domestic money creation and the ability to effectively readjust the stock of money.
+But if the market is demanding the substitution of DC for bankmoney and the central bank accommodates rather than deters that demand, and be it through unconventional measures of quantitative easing, the central bank will over time achieve what it ought to achieve: control over domestic money creation and the ability to effectively readjust the stock of money.

 Design principles that make the difference